Fine Motor – The Post Box

 This website contains affiliate links.
 As an affiliate I may earn money from qualifying purchases.
 Thank you if you do use one of my links – it helps keep my website going.
 Please see affiliate link and disclaimer page for more information.

 Our friends had a hand-me-down penguin with shapes that you slot into the top of his head.
 Floss loved it!
 She happily sat pushing these shape tokens in for 5 minutes or so and returned to it several times.
 We don’t have a penguin, so when I got home I cut a hole in the top of a box that was the right size for Floss’s Grapat coins and rings.

 I left it out for Floss with a few coins and rings scattered around.
 For over 30 minutes she sat pushing coins and rings through this slot.
 I was interested to see that if she held a coin at a different angle – and it wouldn’t fit straight into the slot – she moved the box to match the angle she wanted, rather than move the coin.
 Soon she began to see what else could fit.
 Lots of things didn’t, but one of her mini cymbals did and instantly the little box was shook and Floss began dancing – a new instrument was born!

-We’ve introduced a new puzzle this week.
-It’s gone down very well.
+We love puzzles.
 The pieces are a good size for little hands and I love the fact they can be used as small world pieces and not just with the puzzle.
 The caterpillar has been a particular challenge.
-Floss can now distinguish between the big and small butterfly and when asked can identify the different insects.
+Floss can now distinguish between the big and small butterfly and moth and when asked can identify the different insects.